gopi487krishna/proposal-gsoc-2020/README.md

  **Space Problems** :

 Every card requires 80 bytes but is it really necessary?
-What i am trying to say is instead of storing 80 bytes chunks we can parse the keyword and value seperately and then store them in an unordered map.
+What i am trying to say is instead of storing 80 bytes chunks we can parse the keyword and value separately and then store them in an unordered map.

 Now the obvious problem is how to save a value of different types in a single variable ?
 Well the  low cost compile time solution is to use **std::variant**.
 A type with  std::variant would look something like this